Alyssa-Ma/Schedule.friends/README.md

 		“password”: “password”
   	}

-After hitting POST, it should let you know if it’s successful or not.
+11. After hitting POST, it should let you know if it’s successful or not.
 You can then click on GET in the upper right corner to see the contents of your database.

-In order to test the other paths, I suggest using a program like Postman in order to use the other methods, such as PUT and DELETE.

-As of now, the paths for GET and POST is http://127.0.0.1:8000/api/sf_users/ For PUT and DELETE path, http://127.0.0.1:8000/api/sf_users/([0-9]) (an int variable, used to represent the id of the object in the database)
+12. In order to test the other paths, I suggest using a program like Postman in order to use the other methods, such as PUT and DELETE.
+As of now, the paths for GET and POST is `http://127.0.0.1:8000/api/sf_users/` For PUT and DELETE path, http://127.0.0.1:8000/api/sf_users/([0-9]) (an int variable, used to represent the id of the object in the database)
-### Virtual Environment Setup

 [Back to Navigation](#navigation)

 ## Running The Application